 Just because many “experts” tell us all to not buy new cars doesn’t mean we shouldn’t ever, under any circumstances do so.
 Those experts might be right most of the time, but every situation is unique and there isn’t a one size fits all, single path to financial independence.

 Understand your own situation.
 Consider the many variables that are unique to you.
 Think it through, but in the end, do what’s right for you.

 5 NEW CAR BUYING TIPS THAT WILL HELP YOU GET A BETTER DEAL ON YOUR NEXT NEW CAR

-These 5 new car buying tips till show you exactly how to buy a new car and not get screwed:
+I learned these 5 new car buying tips firsthand as a new and used car salesman.
+Following these tips will teach anyone how to buy a new car and not get screwed:

 1. Don’t Rush It

 The best way to get a bad deal in almost any situation, especially when making big ticket purchases, is to put yourself into a position where you HAVE to buy something quickly (think last minute purchases for birthdays, anniversaries, Christmas, weddings, etc).
 Next time you start shopping for a car, take your time, do your homework online, read reviews, keep narrowing down your search until you’re looking for a very specific vehicle.
 When you know exactly what you want (and what you don’t want), and what a good deal looks like you’ll be able to stay focused and keep emotions out of the transaction when the time comes to make the purchase.

 Dealerships will often “hold points” on your auto loan when you finance a vehicle through them, which ends up costing you a lot of money over the life of your loan.
 Here’s how it works: when a dealership sends your credit application to a bank for approval, the bank will tell the dealership ‘We’ll offer this buyer a loan at 4% interest.’
 The dealer comes back to you with the good news: “We got you approved at 5%!”